Bly3t/SumOfMaxInt/README.md

 # SumOfMaxInt
 It sums odd numbers of int.
-Kinda a tricy one, if u not add casting it won't work since there will be an Ex.overflow.
+<br>Kinda a tricy one, if u not add casting it won't work since there will be an Ex.overflow.